coderMayank69/coderMayank69/README.md

 ## 👋 About Me

-- Second-year **BCA student** who enjoys building real applications, not just collecting certificates
+- Second-year **BCA student** who enjoys building real applications, not just collecting certificates .
-- Spend most of my time turning ideas into working apps with the **MERN stack**
+- Spend most of my time turning ideas into working apps with the **MERN stack**.
-- Improving **problem-solving with Data Structures & Algorithms** on LeetCode
+- Improving **problem-solving with Data Structures & Algorithms** on LeetCode.
-- Curious about **backend systems** and what really happens after you hit “submit”
+- Curious about **backend systems** and what really happens after you hit “submit”.
-- Exploring **DevOps and Agentic AI systems**
+- Exploring **DevOps and Agentic AI systems**.
-- Learn best by breaking things, fixing them, and then fixing them properly
+- Learn best by breaking things, fixing them, and then fixing them properly.
-- Looking for **software development internships** where I can contribute early and grow fast
+- Looking for **software development internships** where I can contribute early and grow fast.

 ---